 Why use ACME-FAIR?

-ACME-FAIR aims to be useful for services providing support to researchers on FAIR implementation in Research Performing Organisations (RPOs).
+The ACME-FAIR aims to be useful to services providing researchers with support on FAIR implementation.
+Its fundamental role is to offer a framework for discussion within and between organisations.
 It has 3 main use cases: